Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Conclusion

-The results of this study can provide a theoretical basis for other quantitative analysis of coronary artery angiography images.
-For example, the extraction and calibration.
-It is more accurate and effective to extract centerline from binary vessel mask than directly from the raw grayscale XCA image.
-And the centerline can further provide a prerequisite for interventional path planning of guidewire operation.
+The results of this study can serve as a theoretical basis for other quantitative analyses of X-ray coronary angiography images.
+For example, vessel centerline extraction and calibration.
+It is more accurate and efficient to extract the centerline from the binary vessel mask than directly from the raw grayscale XCA image.
+And the centerline can further provide a prerequisite for percutaneous coronary intervention (PCI) path planning and guidewire navigation.
 Another important application of this study is the 2D-3D registration of intra-operative 2D X-ray coronary angiography (XCA) images with the pre-operative 3D computed tomography angiography (CTA) model.
-Our method improves the Signal-to-noise ratio(SNR) of XCA images and significantly enhances the visibility of vessel areas, thus improving the robustness and accuracy of 2D-3D registration.
+Our method improves the signal-to-noise ratio (SNR) of raw XCA images and significantly enhances the visibility of vessel areas, thus improving the robustness and accuracy of 2D-3D registration.

 In future works, weakly supervised deep neural networks based on the theory of TV-TRPCA is going to be researched to further improve the real-time performance of foreground extraction and the accuracy of vessel segmentation, especially for the XCA image sequences with few frames.
 Furthermore, based on the results of this study, we are prepared to track and extract the coronary centerline by combining image thinning algorithms and deep reinforcement learning (DRL) algorithms.